devkyudin/dotnet-be-template/be-app/README.md

 ### common

-This folder contains files that are cannot be fitted into other folders but you may need for some other purposes (`gitlab-ci.yml`, team-shared `.editorconfig` file, `README` `docker-compose` files etc)
+This is a solution folder, not a physical!
+It contains files that are cannot be fitted into other folders but you may need for some other purposes (`gitlab-ci.yml`, team-shared `.editorconfig` file, `README` `docker-compose` files etc)

 #### .gitignore